JansenBr/price_tag_detect/README.md

 # Price tag detection for computer vision applications
-#### This is a case study/usage example repo of YOLOV8 for object detection/tracking, where the subject is the detection of price tags in a supermarket from Brazil.
+#### This is a repository containing a case study and usage examples of YOLOv8 for object detection and tracking.
+The focus of the study is on the detection of price tags in Brazilian supermarkets.
+Please note that we have provided a very small sample dataset here for illustrative purposes.
+It is not recommended to keep data in the same Git remote storage.
+Instead, consider using solutions like [dvc](https://dvc.org/), [mlflow](https://mlflow.org/), or equivalent for this purpose.

 ## Result:
 [![Watch the video](https://img.youtube.com/vi/2v53LYak8-4/maxresdefault.jpg)](https://youtu.be/2v53LYak8-4)